TejBirringTM/hereditas/client-spa/README.md

 Alternatively, the following command may be used to create a production deployment directly:

-`netlify deploy --site family-tree-visualiser --dir ./dist`
+`netlify deploy --site hereditas --dir ./dist --prod`